ClintJang/sample-swiftgen/README.md

 # Samples
 > Download the sample source and modify the "/Resources/TestCase0?Localizable.strings" file.
 Then run the build.
 This will change the file "/Constants/Test.Case0?.Localized.swift".
+> The sample source has been built to be build at build time, but you can run the script separately in a real project.

 <table style="width:100%">
   <tr>